Introduction

 Joker

-Some variations of Pool Rummy include the use of jokers, which can be used as wild cards to substitute for any other card in a set or sequence.
+Some variations of Pool Rummy include jokers, which can be used as wild cards to substitute for any other card in a set or sequence.

 Pool Rummy Rules